What is Enhanced Due Diligence?

 black dot blog

-In an evolving compliance and regulatory environment, it’s crucial that organisations understand exactly who they are doing business with, as poor or insubstantial due diligence can result in both fines and damaged reputations.
+In a constantly evolving compliance and regulatory environment, it’s crucial that organisations understand exactly who they are doing business with.
+Enhanced due diligence is key to this.
+Poor or insubstantial due diligence can lead to fines, damaged reputation and significant harm to operations as a result of criminal activities.

-While due diligence processes provide a baseline for checking a customer’s identity, this is at times insufficient.
-Enhanced due diligence (EDD) goes further with additional searches and background checks.
+Ultimately, while due diligence processes provide a baseline for checking a customer’s identity, this isn’t always sufficient.
+Enhanced due diligence (EDD) goes further by gathering additional context, aiding institutions in better understanding their affiliates and their activities.

 Suggested reading: If you want to learn more about conducting due diligence investigations with OSINT, check out our free eBook — The OSINT Handbook

 Enhanced due diligence goes beyond the know your customer (KYC) checks required for customer due diligence (CDD).
-CDD is a generic, often automated approach to confirming customers’ identities and their ownership of transaction methods.
+CDD is a generic, often automated approach to confirming customers’ identities and risk profile.
 EDD is a more specific, structured approach to gathering detailed background information on a client.

 EDD is designed primarily for higher-risk situations, often those that involve high-net-worth clients.
-Whilst specifications vary across jurisdictions, industries and sectors, EDD requires identity verification and comprehensive background checks.
+Whilst specifications vary across jurisdictions and sectors, EDD requires more comprehensive background checks.

-By analysing a customer’s background, network and other relevant factors, organisations can identify and understand risk, protecting themselves and meeting regulatory obligations.
-However, the depth of these checks will vary based an organisation’s own risk appetite and the presence of a number of risk factors, such as:
+By analysing a customer’s background, network, business relationships and other relevant factors, organisations can identify and understand risk, protecting themselves and meeting regulatory obligations.
+The depth of these checks will vary based an organisation’s own risk appetite and the presence of a number of risk factors.
+These can include:

-• Special interest persons or entities (SIPs/SIEs), meaning that they may have been involved in serious organised or financial crimes — as well as their relatives and close associates (RCAs).
+• Special interest persons or entities (SIPs/SIEs), meaning that they may have been involved in serious organised or financial crimes.Relatives and close associates may also be considered.

 • Appearance on politically exposed persons (PEPs) lists.
 This may mean that they hold prominent high-profile political or public sector roles, or are closely associated with someone who does.

-• Individuals or businesses that operate across multiple sectors and jurisdictions, or who have unnecessarily complex or opaque ownership structures.
+• Individuals or businesses that operate across multiple sectors and jurisdictions, or who have complex/ opaque ownership structures.

 • Individuals or businesses associated with high volumes of adverse and negative media.

-• Direct or indirect associations with proscribed terrorist groups and terrorist financing.
+• Direct or indirect associations with proscribed terrorist groups and possible terrorist financing.

-Following the mass digitisation of online payments and transactions post-2000s, businesses have faced new challenges in the fight against money laundering and financial crime.
-In addition to this, as the financial services industry has increased in size and complexity, so have the regulations that govern it.
+Mass digitisation of online payments and transactions has created new challenges in the fight against money laundering risks and financial crime.
+Additionally, as the financial services industry has increased in size and complexity, so have the regulations that govern it.

 • The EU’s Sixth Money Laundering Directive (6MLD), which introduced criminal liability for AML breaches.